 Frank is currently a strategic advisor for clients at Splunk, an American software company based in San Francisco.
 Frank spends a lot of his time thinking about the construct of innovation.
 Innovation is baked into the core of Splunk’s values and, for Frank, innovation comes down to how you recognize and address change.
 Can you take advantage of the changes being made or how can you address the challenges the changes create?

-Like many Davidson grads, the liberal arts education Davidson provides, prepared Frank to be a continual learner throughout his career.
+Like many Davidson grads, the liberal arts education Davidson provides, prepared Frank to be a continual learner (the final L!) throughout his career.
 For students and soon-to-be graduates, Frank recommends taking advantage of the opportunity to learn and fostering this time into an effort for continual learning.
 “The people who are serial learners and are constantly learning are the ones who are going to be able to see opportunities and take advantage of them,” he says.

 CA’Buddy, aka “Cancer Buddy,” provides cancer patients with care packages and plush treatments buddies, while donating a portion of profits to underfunded cancer research.